algorithms-in-action-dev/dev-aia/src/algorithms/explanations/DFSrecExp.md

 # Depth First Search Algorithm (recursive)
 ---

 Depth first search (DFS) for graphs can be used to find a path from a single start node to either a single end node, one of several end nodes, or all nodes that are connected (depending on the termination condition).
+As the search proceeds, a "parent" is assigned to each node encountered, which allows us to represent a path from the node back to the start.
+This recursive coding is very simple: the core is a recursive function that is called with a node n and a parent p.
+If the parent of n has not yet been decided it assigns p as the parent and recursively calls the function on all nodes neighbouring n, with n as the parent, until an end node is found or all nodes in the componenent have been examined.

+Elsewhere we have an iterative version of DFS.
+For recursive DFS it is not necessary to understand the code or structure of the iterative version but it can be informative.
-Elsewhere we have a an iterative version, coded to emphasise the similar structure to several other graph algorithms.
+The iterative DFS code is more complicated but it emphasises the similar structure with several other graph algorithms.
 Some of these work with weighted graphs (with positive weights for all edges), where the aim is to find the shortest path(s) (or the minimum spanning tree in the case of Prim's algorithm) but DFS ignores